Visa changes to address chef shortage

-The federal government’s announcement that chefs will now be listed on the Priority Migration Skilled Occupation List (PMSOL) has been applauded by Australia’s restaurants, cafes and caterers as a move that will turbocharge the recovery of tens of thousands of hospitality businesses across the country who are suffering through a crippling skills crisis.
+The federal government has announced that chefs will now be listed on the Priority Migration Skilled Occupation List (PMSOL).
+Australia’s restaurants, cafes and caterers have applauded the move.
+It will turbocharge the recovery of thousands of hospitality businesses across the country who are suffering a crippling skills crisis, including a chef shortage.

-Restaurant & Catering Australia (R&CA) National President Con Castrisos and CEO Wes Lambert have jointly welcomed the announcement by Immigration Minister Alex Hawke, saying that it will help restaurants, cafes and caterers combat the crippling lack of qualified chefs available due to the impact of the COVID pandemic on migration.
+Restaurant & Catering Australia (R&CA) President Con Castrisos and CEO Wes Lambert have welcomed the announcement.
+They say it will help restaurants, cafes and caterers combat the crippling lack of qualified chefs available due to the impact of COVID on migration.

-“These skilled migrants are a critical part of thousands of hospitality business across the country, keeping businesses open for longer hours and keeping more Australian workers in jobs,” Castrisos says.
-“They also play a critical role in training the next generation of Australian chefs in cuisines from all around the world.
+“These skilled migrants are a critical part of thousands of hospitality businesses across the country.
+They keep businesses open for longer hours, keeping more Australian workers in jobs,” Castrisos says.
+“They also play a critical role in training the next generation of Australian chefs in cuisines from around the world.

 “Across our country – from Port Douglas to Hobart; from Perth to Sydney and everywhere in between – restaurants, cafes and catering businesses have been crying out for greater access to skilled migrants to help them recover.
 This change answers that call.”

-The move comes after the Joint Standing Committee on Migration’s Interim Report into Skilled Migration in Australia recommended chefs and managers be added to the PMSOL.
+The move follows a recommendation in the Joint Standing Committee on Migration’s Interim Report into Skilled Migration in Australia that chefs and managers be added to PMSOL.

 “R&CA had been advocating for these changes both to the Morrison government and the Joint Standing Committee,” Lambert says.
-“These changes will help businesses across our sector access the skills they need to grow their business and employ more Australians.”
+“This will help those across our sector access the skills they need to grow their business.
+This means they can employ more Australians.”